Incident SLO impact

 Caching

 Repeated panel polls within 30 seconds reuse the same computation (in-memory cache keyed by incident id).
-This protects the SLO eval pipeline from hammering when an open dashboard polls every 30s.
+This keeps an open dashboard that polls every 30s from triggering redundant recomputation.

 Sources of error

-- The metric history table is the source of truth for burn.
+- Recorded metric history is the source of truth for burn.
 If the agent missed pushes during the incident, those gaps are not counted as unhealthy.

-- The remaining-budget % comes from the most recent SLO eval tick.
-If the scheduler fell behind, the value can be stale by a few minutes.
+- The remaining-budget % comes from the most recent run of the periodic evaluator.
+If evaluation fell behind, the value can be stale by a few minutes.
 The burn-during-incident value is always fresh.

 - Time-to-exhaust extrapolates a linear burn rate.
 Real systems rarely sustain a linear rate; treat the number as a rough budget rather than a precise countdown.